-A candidate requiring a specific party affiliation must have authority to adopt the affiliation from the party concerned (ie a party letterhead or letter of consent are acceptable).
+A candidate requiring a specific political party affiliation must have authority to adopt the affiliation from the party concerned, eg Labour Party, Greens, New Zealand First, National etc. (i.e. a party letterhead or letter of consent are acceptable).
 This is a safety measure to avoid any illegal adoption of party affiliations.